ReiErt/Webscraping-with-Python/README.md

 # How to run:

-1. call py setup.py to scrape data. #DB file is created automatically
+1. call py setup.py to scrape data  # static DB file is created.
+This script takes 30 minutes to run.
+Information on why in demonstration.pdf
 2. call py terminal_program.py      # opens a run-time program in terminal

-# terminal_program.py offers the following functions:

-1. List of all available actors and actresses
-2. About the actor/actresses
-3. All time movie names and years
-4. Awards to actor/actresses in different years
-5. Movie genere of actor/actresses
-6. Average rating of their movies (overall and each year)
-7. Top 5 movies, their respective years and genre

 # Dependencies